Bishma/admafu/Tablet Stand Light Adapter/README.md

-# Tablet Stand Light Adaptor
+# Tablet Stand Ring Light Adaptor

 ![assembled view of adaptor](images/assembled.jpg)

-This was a request from my wife, who wanted a way to make her ring light (Yesker 10 inch) work with her tablet floor stand (Viozon Model UP-6A).The challenge was to keep the light as close as possible to the tablet without obstructing any of the stand's axes of motion.
+This was a request from my wife, who wanted a way to make her ring light (TcBrilli 10 inch) work with her tablet floor stand (Viozon Model UP-6A).The challenge was to keep the light as close as possible to the tablet without obstructing any of the stand's axes of motion.

 ![adaptor without the light's ball joint](images/bracket_and_flange.jpg)